 There was a strong emphasis under the Song empire of developing talent focusing on engineering and science instead of the humanities during the Tang.
 Civil service examination was more competitive and included testing knowledge of the law, military affairs, medicine and mathematics under different tracks while the Confucius text-based imperial examination remained the highest level of prestige and would put the scholar as a member of the Chinese intellectual elite.

 During the Song dynasty (c.
 960-1279 AD), Emperor Taizu invested in scientific and technological innovations.
 As a result, philosophy, mathematics and engineering also flourished.
-The Song government was the first to issue paper money nationally and to establish a permanent standing navy and to use gunpowder, movable type printing and discovery of true north using a compass.
+The Song government was the first to issue paper money nationally, establish a permanent standing navy, use gunpowder, movable type printing and discover true north using a compass.
 The I Ching was also developed during the Song era.
-Engineers such as Zhang Sixun build the astronomical clock tower.
+Engineers such as Zhang Sixun built the astronomical clock tower.

-Shen Kuo, a polymath scientist, general and statesman was an influential figure for the Song dynasty winning against the Tanguts.
+Shen Kuo, a polymath scientist, general and statesman was an influential figure during the Song dynasty.
 Shen was a brilliant astronomer and considered to be the most interesting figure in the entire Chinese scientific history.
 Unfortunately, his planetary motion research with his student Wei Pu was too early for its time.
 Shen gradually lost support and funding for his scientific endeavours and was forced to retire early from the Song court.

 Only four centuries later, another pair of scientists — Tycho Brahe and his disciple, Johannes Kepler — would continue Shen’s work on planetary motion.
 Kepler’s three laws of planetary motion would inspire Isaac Newton to discover the laws of calculus, leading to the scientific enlightenment that sparked the Western industrial revolution.
 We could only speculate had Shen been supported to carry out his scientific work, the history of China and the world over the second millennia would be remarkably different.

-The growth of population and cities soon led to the withdrawal of the Song imperial government from direct economic management.
+The growth of population and cities soon led to decentralization and the withdrawal of the Song imperial government from direct economic management.
 Lower class officials held more significant roles in local administration while appointed officials ruled provincial governments.
-Unfortunately, the Jurchen managed to rebel against the Liao and formed the Jin dynasty, taking over the Song and became the right rulers of China.
+Over time, the Jurchen managed to rebel against the Liao and formed the Jin dynasty to become the new ruler of China.